ReflectsLight/quran-json/README.md

        verses.content from verses
 INNER JOIN qurans ON qurans.id = verses.quran_id
 INNER JOIN chapters ON chapters.id = verses.chapter_id
-WHERE qurans.locale = 'en' AND
+WHERE qurans.locale = "en" AND
-      verses.content LIKE '%reflected light%';
+      verses.content LIKE "%reflected light%";
 ```

 The output should look like this: